Skip to content

 • Duplicate

-• Revert: Revert all changes to the patch file
+• Revert (or Reload): Revert all changes to the patch file

 If you ejected the disk that the patch file lives on, then the patch cannot be reverted since the original file cannot be loaded.